anvilgeorge/anti-scraping-tool/README.md

 The first 3 are bsd shell scripts that are run in order:

-1. accessday - This will report the number of requests for each ip address, sorted by number of requests
+1. accessday - This will report the number of requests for each ip address, sorted by number of requests.
+The first number is the number of requests followed by the first 3 octets of their ip address.
 2. ip2registrant - This will provide the name of the registrant for the ip address of those you would like to ban
-3. registrant2ips - This will give you the ips associated with the registrant
+3. registrant2ips - This will give you the other ips associated with the registrant
 4. I then update my packet filtering blocking file with all of the ip addresses associated with the registrant I want to ban.

 **file: accessday**
-must state number of days prior eg ./accessday 1 - for yesterday ./accessday 0 for today It will search your http access log and pull all of the access requests for that day and provide the number of accesses for each ip address.
+State number of days prior eg ./accessday 1 - for yesterday ./accessday 0 for today -  this allows you to back several days.
+It will search your http access log and pull all of the access requests for that day and provide the number of accesses for each ip address.
+It currently will search the last 500,000 entries of your access log.
+You can change this as needed by changing the number in "tail -n 500000"

 the xxx.xxx.xxx and yyy.yyy.yyy in the script are the first 3 octets of ip addresses you do not want reported, such as your own or a search crawler.
-You can delete and add more as needed.
+You can delete and add more as needed, for example by adding "| grep -v zzz.zzz.zzz" to the line.

 I have a version of this script without the '"." $3' as some scrapers will use multiple ip addresses under the first 2 octets.